 - Minimum capacity factors are informed through analysis of historical behaviours, and through endogenous application of the iterative nature of the layered market models.
-That is, the capacity outlook models are informed initially by applying minimum capacity factors that represent historical behaviours or other physical constraints and are refined as informed by more detailed time-sequential analysis. - Maximum capacity factors are also applied to baseload power stations to reflect physical constraints, such as fuel constraints, that impact the operations of a power station.
+That is, the capacity outlook models are informed initially by applying minimum capacity factors that represent technical, physical constraints of the power station or the power system, and are refined as informed by more detailed time-sequential analysis. - Maximum capacity factors may be applied to power stations to reflect physical constraints, such as fuel constraints, that impact the operations of a power station.
 As not all limits are public information, analysis of historical operating behaviours may assist in identifying these levels. - Minimum stable levels are defined by the minimum of observed historical performance of generators over the past several years, and the generator performance standards.
-AEMO maintains a register of generator performance standards. - Seasonal ratings are applied to match the planned seasonal availability from generators, informed by the generator's submissions to AEMO's Generator Information survey.
+AEMO maintains a register of generator performance standards10. - Seasonal ratings are applied to match the planned seasonal availability from generators, informed by the generator's submissions to AEMO's Generator Information survey.
 The submissions are a key input to AEMO's ESOO modelling and represents a 10-year projection of seasonal availability.
 For the capacity outlook model, the horizon beyond the initial 10-years repeats the seasonal trend observed in the submitted data. - Generator maintenance and unplanned outages are captured through the derating of each generator, applied to all periods.
 This approach conservatively applies across all periods, resulting in less capacity available on average and avoiding major supply disruption due to large-generator outages.
-The timesequential model assists in validating the forecast reliability of the power system in the capacity outlook model.
+The time-sequential model assists in validating the forecast reliability of the power system in the capacity outlook model.
 Transmission maintenance is not captured.